jmetzger/training-redhat9update/upgrade/in-place/step-by-step.md

 ## Step 7: Do the preupdate checks with leapp

 ```
 # it might take its time, so verbose and debug might be a good idea.
+# ON MY SYSTEM it TOOK 35 minutes
 sudo leapp preupgrade --debug --verbose --target 9.4
 # Report is written to :
 # /var/log/leapp/leapp-report.json